pytorch/tutorials/prototype_source/quantization_in_pytorch_2_0_export_tutorial.rst

 , or some customized observer.

-``QuantizationAnnotation`` composed of ``QuantizationSpec`` objects is used to annotate input tensors and output tensor of a ``FX Node``.
+``QuantizationAnnotation`` composed of ``QuantizationSpec`` objects is used to annotate input tensors and output tensor of a pattern.
 Annotating input tensors is equivalent of annotating input edges, while annotating output tensor is equivalent of annotating node. ``QuantizationAnnotation`` is a ``dataclass`` with several fields: